|

 intervened when her drunken husband challenged Gimli to an axe-throwing

-"Are you ever satisfied?" asked Eowyn, struggling
+"Are you never satisfied?" asked Eowyn, struggling

 playfully.